 These Pork Birria Tacos dish has pork butt, vegetable umami, onion, garlic, mozzarella and corn tortillas.

 Birria Tacos were traditionally made with lamb meat but have rapidly become more popular in the US and has developed a new twist.
 The “new Birria Tacos” are now made with all kinds of meat.
 They are cooked using the pork fat and served with the stew that the meat was cooked in.
-These tacos are so tasty and I used vegetable umami by Yondu which gave the dish a flavorful savory kick!
+These tacos are so tasty and I used vegetable umami by Yondu which gave the dish a flavorful savory kick, although you can totally use chicken bouillon instead.

 - Pork Shoulder